 Reaching 1.4 billion consumers

-Despite China remaining the sourcing capital of the world, most companies nowadays enter China to sell their products, rather than to source (or produce) them.
-This is not surprising given China’s demographics: for example, it is already the world’s largest luxury market as well e-commerce market, and according to one study it could have 630 million middle-class consumers by 2022 (McKinsey)
+Despite China remaining the sourcing capital of the world, most companies nowadays enter China to sell their products rather than to source (or produce) them.
+This is not surprising given China’s demographics: for example, it is already the world’s largest luxury market as well as e-commerce market, and according to one study, it could have 630 million middle-class consumers by 2022 (McKinsey).

 Selling via an import agent or distributor